Private key schemes

 The private key controls the bitcoin wallet, and the scheme is simply a way to describe how the key is stored and kept secure.

-Important aspects to consider when choosing a private key management scheme is what you expect your users to use the wallet application for, who they are and how much bitcoin they might store in your product.
+Important aspects to consider when choosing a private key management scheme are what you expect your users to use the wallet application for, who they are, how much bitcoin they might store in your product and what layers they need to transact on.
 For example:

 - Target audience - Are your users completely new to bitcoin and its concepts, or well versed in all the technological underpinnings?